mat0829/stickers-js-api/README.md

 1. Fork the repository and clone it.
 2. Run `bundle install` to install gems (If you don't have bundler, first run `gem install bundler`)
-3. Set up the database with `rake db:migrate`.
+3. Set up the database with `rake db:dcms`.
+This will drop, create, migrate, the database, and then launch a rails server automatically.
-4. Run `rake db:seed` to create the 160 Task Images, 163 Stickers, and the 60 Prizes required for the Application to work     correctly.
-5. Run `Rails s` to start the application and copy and paste the created url from the terminal into a new window.
 6. Open Index.html in stickers-js-api-frontend.
-7. Be sure to create both Adult and Child Users on the same computer to save them properly for Task and Prize creation.
+7. Be sure to create both Adult and Child Users on the same computer to save them properly for Task and Prize creation later.

 ## Contributing